effingfergie/hello-world/README.md

 # hello-world
 Just playing around with GitHib
+I am just playing around and trying to get a feel for GitHub.